gviggiano/tank/README.md

 ___Tank is on its way....___

-__ Javascript framework designed to help developer in write less and safer js code.__
+_Javascript framework designed to help developer on writing less and safer js code._

 ## Getting Started